 Saruni Rhino.
 In February 2017, Saruni was proud to expand its luxury collection of lodges and tented camps with the opening of 'Saruni Rhino'.
 Located in Sera Community Conservancy, in the wild, undiscovered northern frontier of Kenya, the camp a little over 2 driving hours from our Saruni Samburu lodge in nearby Kalama Conservancy.
 Saruni Rhino offers the first rhino tracking experience in East Africa: an amazing walking safari that provides a uniquely thrilling adventure, but also allows our guests to actively contribute to the protection of this iconic species.
-Comprised of two elegant 'bandas' (open stone cottages) sleeping 4-6 initially and a main 'mess' cottage for dining and relaxing, Saruni Rhino is nestled amidst swaying doum palms dotted along a dry river bed (the Kauro 'lugga', in the heart of the conservancy) with sweeping views of a nearby waterhole and dramatic landscape so typical of the north.
+Comprised of three elegant 'bandas' (open stone cottages - 2 x double bandas & 1 x Family banda) sleeping 8 guests and a main 'mess' cottage for dining and relaxing, Saruni Rhino is nestled amidst swaying doum palms dotted along a dry river bed (the Kauro 'lugga', in the heart of the conservancy) with sweeping views of a nearby waterhole and dramatic landscape so typical of the north.
 The waterhole is a popular watering stop-off for a diverse range of wildlife: elephant, impala, birdlife, hyena, oryx, Grevy's zebra and much more, making it great 'bush TV' from the comfort of your cottage's sandy veranda at any time.
 The dry river bed proves the quintessential torch-lit bush dinner location under the vast African skies.
+There is also a stunning infinity swimming pool, built in harmony with the natural beauty of the surrounding landscape.
+Guests can enjoy a few laps in the curved pool, whilst delighting in the beach-club feel of the sandy river bed and swaying palms along-side.
 For more information, please visit www.sarunirhinotracking.com (opened February 2017).